Rules are the core logic layer in Scrip. Each rule is a condition/action pair: if the condition matches, the actions execute.

 }

-During December, both rules fire on every purchase and the participant earns 2x total.
-After January 1st, the promo rule is skipped and the base rule continues on its own.
+Purchases with a December event_timestamp fire both rules and earn 2x total.
+Events stamped January 1st or later skip the promo rule (active_to is exclusive) and the base rule continues on its own.

 Budgets